This article will show how to “test drive” the prime factors kata in Ruby with RSpec, a spec style unit testing framework.

 got: []

 Next we move to green, where we need to make the test pass.
-We’re not looking to make the code beautiful or performance or reusable at this point.
+We’re not looking to make the code beautiful or performant or reusable at this point.
 We’re looking to make the test pass in the easiest possible way.

-defmodule PrimeFactors do
+class PrimeFactors do

 def factor(number) do